Spin dynamics of moving bodies in rotating black hole spacetimes: Numerical investigations

-We consider the evolutions of spinning bodies which follow unbound orbits crossing through the ergosphere.
-The spin magnitude is chosen as $\left\vert S\right\vert /\mu M=0.1$.
-The initial spin directions on the left (right) hand side of Fig. \ref{HB1TD} are the same as on Fig. \ref{ZW1TD} (on the left hand side of Fig. \ref{ZW3TD}).
+\end{widetext} side of Figure \ref{ZW3TD}).
 The first row depicts the unbound orbits in the ($x$,$y$,$z$)-space.
-The initial data set is chosen at $ r\left( \tau =0\right) =2000\mu $ where the body is in the equatorial plane ( $\theta \left( \tau =0\right) =\pi /2$ and $\phi \left( \tau =0\right) =0$) and the centroid four velocity has vanishing $\theta $-component.
+The initial data set is chosen at $r\left( \tau =0\right) =2000\mu $ where the body is in the equatorial plane ($\theta \left( \tau =0\right) =\pi /2$ and $\phi \left( \tau =0\right) =0$) and the centroid four velocity has vanishing $\theta $-component.
 We numerically checked that $r\rightarrow \infty $ as $\tau \rightarrow \pm \infty $.
 Second and third rows represent the orbits near the black hole in the ($x$,$y$,$z$) and the ($\rho $,$z$) spaces, respectively.
 The interval for $\tau $ is determined by $-5\mu $ before and $+5\mu $ after the body crossed the outer stationary limit surface.
-As the body penetrates the ergosphere it makes two turns around the black hole, then it leaves the ergosphere going to the spatial infinity.
+As the body penetrates the ergosphere, it makes two turns around the black hole, then it leaves the ergosphere going to the spatial infinity.
 These evolutions describe such scattering processes where the center is extremely approached.
-The fourth, fifth and sixth rows image the evolutions of the instantaneous orbital plane orientation and spin vector represented in the boosted SO and ZAMO frames, respectively.
-The jump in the evolution of the spin vector in the boosted SO frame (marked by black dots) shows that the variation of spin direction takes place largely inside the ergosphere.
-In both columns the initial $ \mathbf{l}\left( 0\right) $ is parallel with the coordinate axis $z$.
-The polar and azimuthal angles of $\mathbf{l}$ at $\tau ^{\ast }=4433\mu $ when the body moved away from the central black hole are denoted by $\theta ^{\left( l\right) }\left( \tau ^{\ast }\right) $ and $\phi ^{\left( l\right) }\left( \tau ^{\ast }\right) $.
-For $\tau >\tau ^{\ast }$\ these angles undergoes only unsignificant changes, thus they characterize the scattering process well.
-In the presented two cases only the values of $\phi ^{\left( l\right) }\left( \tau ^{\ast }\right) $ is different, see the caption.
-On Fig. \ref{HB1TDb}, the evolutions of $\Theta $ and $\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( e,u\right) $ and $\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( f,u\right) $ are presented for that time interval which is determined by $-25\mu $ before and $+25\mu $ after the body crossed the outer stationary limit surface.\textbf{\ }As previously, $\Theta $ is small when the body is relatively far from the black hole.
-In addition the spin precessional velocities are highly increased near the ergosphere.
+The deviation of the trajectory from the equatorial plane is an effect of the spin-curvature coupling.
+The fourth and fifth rows image the evolutions of the unit spin vector represented in the boosted SO and ZAMO frames, respectively.
+The deviation of the spin vector direction from the equatorial plane also occurs because of the spin-curvature coupling.
+The jump in the evolution of the spin vector in the boosted SO frame (marked by black dots) shows that the variation of spin direction takes place mainly inside the ergosphere.
+The large part of the variation of spin direction happens during that period when the body is inside the ergosphere.
+This time interval is $ \tau \in \left[ 2214.8\mu ,2218.6\mu \right] $ which is short with respect to the considered total evolution period $\tau =\left[ 0,4433\mu \right] $.
+The final value of the proper time $\tau ^{\ast }=4433\mu $ was chosen in such a way, that for $\tau >\tau ^{\ast }$\ the spin angles undergo only unsignificant changes.
+Figure \ref{HB1TDb} presents the evolutions of $ \Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( e,u\right) $ and $ \Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( f,u\right) $ for that time interval which is determined by $-25\mu $ before and $+25\mu $ after the body crossed the outer stationary limit surface.
+The purplish shadow denotes that period when the body is inside the ergosphere where the spin precessional angular velocity components increases.